opengisch/QField-docs/en/prepare/attributes-from.rst

 The relation widget shows all the referencing child features in a list.
 It's possible to add, delete and open them.

-The visual identification of the list entries are done a Display Expression on the child layer.
+The visual identification of the list entries are done via the "Display Expression" of the child layer.

 **Key handling**